 - Private companies providing contracted transportation management and services to public transportation systems

-- Read each of the evaluation criteria carefully before preparing a nomination.
+- Read the evaluation criteria for Bus Safety and Bus Security carefully before preparing a nomination.

-- Submit safety/security program element descriptions, as well as any data that document their effectiveness.
+- Provide safety/security program element descriptions on this nomination form and attach any data that documents their effectiveness.

 - No fee is required to enter the competition.